kassonlab/brer-md/README.md

  `singularity pull library://jmhays/default/brer:latest`

-For instructions on using the container, please see [this](https://github.com/jmhays/singularity-brer) repository.
+For instructions on using the container, please see the [singularity-brer](https://github.com/kassonlab/singularity-brer) repository.

 ### Conda environment